backupbrew/switchbrew/Setting up Development Environment.md

     installer](https://github.com/devkitPro/installer/releases) from
     github and run it, following the instructions as you go.
   - An Internet connection is required.
-  - You will want to make sure devkitA64 is selected during the installation process to develop for the Switch - you can also install devkitARM (for 3DS, DS and GBA) and devkitPPC (for GameCube/Wii development) if you wish.
+  - Ensure at least "Switch Development" is ticked - you can also leave the other options ticked if you wish.
   - Once the installer has finished, launch MSYS from:
       - Windows 7 and earlier: Start -\> All Programs -\> devkitPro -\>
         MSYS